3110/m5stack-image-viewer/README_en_US.md

 This configuration file will be uploaded to the device's file system along with the images during the "Uploading Images to Display" process in the next step.

 ## Uploading Images to Display

+### For microSD Card

+Place the configuration file (`image-viewer.json`) and the image files you want to display (PNG, JPEG, BMP) in the root directory of the microSD card.
+Prepare a microSD card with a maximum capacity of 16GB and format it as FAT32.

+### For LittleFS

 Place image files (PNG, JPEG, BMP) in the `data` directory and upload them to the device using one of the following methods: